 "AIPLA believes diversity leads to better business outcomes, increased innovation, and identification of new opportunities for business growth and diversification."

-- Barbara Fiacco, President, American Intellectual Property Law Association
+- Barbara Fiacco, Former President, American Intellectual Property Law Association

 "To run efficiently on all cylinders, and allow the United States to remain the most innovative country on the planet, we must ensure complete and equal access for ALL independent innovators to our national innovation ecosystem."